 The seventh reason is entirely faith-based, so feel free to accept or reject it, but this blog entry would be incomplete without mentioning it.
 When we live the commandments, the Lord blesses us.
 He cannot bless us for living a commandment that we are not living, that wouldn’t make any sense.
 This does not imply that if you’ve had sex once in your life you are ineligible, but rather should you make a determination to start living by this law, and repent for having sinned in the past, the blessings will start to come and you will receive strength to be able to live it.
 It’s happened in my life and it’s pretty amazing.

 I’ve outlined seven likely positive outcomes from living the law of chastity.
 You may think I have overstated them, but it seems doubtful that any of them could be discounted entirely.
 What are the reasons for not living it?
 They all seem to boil down to one reason: I want to do it, and I shouldn’t have to wait!
-There are a number of rationales based on this reason, but they are nothing else.
+There are a number of justifications based on this reason, but they are nothing than wanting to justify something a person wants to do.

 The choice is ours, do we want immediate gratification, or do we want to delay it for a greater reward?
 And the rewards are many.
 Some people will say it’s too hard or it’s not realistic but this is sophistry, and simply a lie.
 It is tantamount to saying that people are merely animals, not having any control over ourselves so we shouldn’t be accountable for not doing so.
 Would that argument fly in a rape case?
 I personally know several people who stayed virgins until they married.